-Pursuant to the requirements of Section 6(a) of the Securities Act of 1933, as amended, the undersigned has signed this registration statement, solely in its capacity as the duly authorized representative of Tuatara Capital Acquisition Corporation, in New York, New York, on 2020.
+Pursuant to the requirements of Section 6(a) of the Securities Act of 1933, as amended, the undersigned has signed this registration statement, solely in its capacity as the duly authorized representative of Tuatara Capital Acquisition Corporation, in New York, New York, on January 27, 2021.

-By:

-Name: Albert Foreman
+By: /s/ Albert Foreman

-Title: Chief Executive Officer and Director
+Name: Albert Foreman Title: Chief Executive Officer and Director

-THIS PROMISSORY NOTE ("NOTE") HAS NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT").
+Exhibit 10.1 THIS AMENDED AND RESTATED PROMISSORY NOTE ("NOTE") HAS NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT").
 THIS NOTE HAS BEEN ACQUIRED FOR INVESTMENT ONLY AND MAY NOT BE SOLD, TRANSFERRED OR ASSIGNED IN THE ABSENCE OF REGISTRATION OF THE RESALE THEREOF UNDER THE SECURITIES ACT OR AN OPINION OF COUNSEL REASONABLY SATISFACTORY IN FORM, SCOPE AND SUBSTANCE TO THE COMPANY THAT SUCH REGISTRATION IS NOT REQUIRED.

-PROMISSORY NOTE
+AMENDED AND RESTATED PROMISSORY NOTE

-Principal Amount: \$250,000 Dated as of February 10, 2020
+Principal Amount: \$250,000

+Dated as of January 26, 2021